aplbrain/npyjs/README.md

 import npyjs from 'npyjs'
 ```

-Or as a script tag:
+Or in a script tag:

 ```html
 <script type='module'>